Contrasting Largo Resources (LGO) and Its Peers

-Largo Resources (NYSE: LGO) is one of 35 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its peers?
-We will compare Largo Resources to related companies based on the strength of its dividends, profitability, risk, institutional ownership, valuation, analyst recommendations and earnings.
+Largo Resources (NYSE: LGO) is one of 35 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it contrast to its peers?
+We will compare Largo Resources to related companies based on the strength of its institutional ownership, dividends, analyst recommendations, risk, profitability, valuation and earnings.

+0.0% of Largo Resources shares are held by institutional investors.
+Comparatively, 47.4% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
+10.1% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

+This is a summary of current recommendations and price targets for Largo Resources and its peers, as reported by MarketBeat.com.

 |Largo Resources